- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Taxes in Oman

 One of the great incentives for moving to Oman is that there is no personal or income tax levied against monthly salaries.
 There are not endless amounts of paperwork and tax forms to be completed, and no returns to file with the Ministry of Finance.
+That said, income tax for the wealthy will begin in Oman in 2022.

 Businesses are subject to income tax and must make social security contributions.
 This won't affect expats as the law pertains to Omani employees employed permanently in the private sector.
 Omani employers must make social security contributions for their local employees which covers old age, disability, death and occupational injuries.